JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/jaws_usage.rst

 **Getting your output**

 The preferable way to get your results is by using the "get" command.
-The benifits of this method is that many of the temp files are not copied, only the files in the :bash:`execution` directory are copied.
-Also, you don't have to worry about loosing your results due to the scheduled purge of the staging directory.
+The benifits of this method is that you can opt to not copy many of the temp files but only copy the files that you've listed in the :bash:`outputs` section in the main section of the WDL.
+If you want everything in the :bash:`execution` directory, then use the --complete flag.
+Remember, if you don't get your files, they will be subject to the scheduled purge of the staging directory.

+Note that the :bash:`--complete` flag will also give you your original main.wdl, the inputs.json, and a zip file of any sub-wdls you may of had.

 .. code-block:: text

     jaws get 7235 myresults

-As alluded to above, JAWS will save your output to a staging directory that is owned by JAWS.
-You should have read permissions to these files which are in a path called output_dir and is displayed with the :bash:`jaws status --verbose 7235` command.
-This directory represents the raw output from Cromwell and includes all the temp files like :bash:`inputs` folder.
-Note that the path only exists on the :bash:`site` that you submitted to, i.e. jgi or cori.
+	or
+    jaws get 7235 --complete myresults

+The second way to find your results would be to run the status command and look for the path for :bash:`output_dir`.
+However, this path only should exist on the SITE that you ran on.
+The results should include all raw cromwell output.

+The input files will also be in this output_dir, and thus uneccessarily copied over if you chose to use this path.

 .. code-block:: text

-    jaws status --verbose 7235
+    jaws status --verbose 7235 | grep output_dir

+    "output_dir": "/global/cfs/projectdirs/jaws/data-repository-prod/jfroula/CORI/7235",

 **Specialty Commands**